The History of Ketchup

 Where is the tomato, you might wonder?
 American horticulturist James Mease created the first known recipe for tomato ketchup in 1812.
 His version of sauce included brandy but lacked regular vinegar and sugar.
 Soon, many tomato-based ketchup recipes appeared in Europe and the USA.
 Yet, many of them contained previous additions, like oysters or anchovies.

 In the early 19 century, tomato ketchup was sold in pharmacies as a medicine for diarrhea and indigestion.
 During that period, farmers primarily prepared ketchup and were happy to find another way of conserving tomatoes.
 With the product’s growing popularity, companies decided to enter the game.
-Ketchup was more popular than fresh tomatoes.
-For a long time, people considered tomatoes poisonous, so they preferred prepared fruit with other ingredients rather than a fresh one.
+Souce was more popular than fresh tomatoes.
+For a long time, people have considered tomatoes poisonous, so they prefer prepared fruit with other ingredients rather than fresh ones.